bakapear/hudmods/speedo/README.md

 ```

 <details>
-  <summary>Example of changing center size of digits for center aligned speedo</summary>
+  <summary>Example of changing size of digits for center aligned speedo</summary>
   <br>

 ```res